 CCSC is now offering school meals through the Community Eligibility Provision plan.
-This program allows us to offer school breakfasts and lunches to every student free of charge.
+This program allows us to offer school breakfasts and lunches to every student at no charge to families.
 However, you must turn in an order form to receive your meals.
 See information below.

 During the regular school year, CCSC offers a nutritious breakfast and lunch in school every school day (except on days when there is an 11:30 am early dismissal, special event schedule change, or during Roundtables.).
 Meals are prepared off-site and delivered fresh daily.
 CCSC meals do not contain pork.
-(Students may bring their own nutritious snacks to eat during DEAR, the mid-morning silent reading period.
-See Snack Program for more information.)
+Students may bring their own nutritious snacks to eat during DEAR, the mid-morning silent reading period.

 Access to healthier foods and beverages is important because healthy, well-nourished students are better learners!
 Students who consume healthier foods and beverages are more likely to get the nutrients they need to learn, play and grow.
 As students continue to see a difference in their school meals, including more fruits, vegetables and whole grains, it is important to provide healthier foods and beverages outside of the cafeteria as well so we can continue to build on the great strides being made in our school meal program!